edisplay/RCB_TA_notes/instructor_guide/instructor_guide.md

 meanwhile they don't even have sublime text installed.

-look at their screen and then follow the steps for a good one on one
+look at their screen and then help them get to the conclusions they have to get to.